 A currently enrolled student may request a change of name, social security number, or date of birth in the official University record.
-The student must complete, sign, and submit a change of demographic information form to the Registrar's Office.
+The student must complete, sign, and submit a change of demographic information form to the Office of Records and Registration.
 The documentation required for the changes are specified below: